Hyundai Motor India: Brand ambassador

 The carmaker got Shah Rukh Khan on board as its brand ambassador for the Hyundai Xcent, the company's recently launched sub-compact sedan in India.
 1998, SRK shot his first TVC for the Hyundai Santro, and his association with the car brand has now turned 23.

 In 2010 Khan won the "Brand Ambassador of the Year" for Hyundai i10 at NDTV Profit Car and Bike Awards.

 Khan also promotes the "Be The Better Guy" road safety campaign for Hyundai.

 In July 2017, Hyundai India extended Khan's contract for two years.

+In 2024 Hyundai Motor India appointed Deepika Padukone as brand ambassador along with Shah Rukh Khan ahead with Hyundai Creta Facelift.